 The above logic would apply to any field type where the user can type a value, like single line text, paragraph, email, etc…

-For choices based fields (e.g. a drop down), you can’t use that.
+For choices based fields (e.g. a radio buttons field), you can’t use that.
 For these field types you would need to add an “is not” rule for each choice: